mosharaf/eecs598/README.md

 ### Paper Presentation
 The course will be conducted as a seminar.
-Only one group will present in each class.
+Only one group will synchronously present in each class.
 Each group will be assigned to present a paper at least once throughout the semester.
 Presentations should last **at most 40 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.